The Best Breast Pump 2018

-Once you purchase a Naya (it is only sold on their web site only at the time of this writing), the company sends out two breast shield assemblies to you every three months.
+Once you purchase a Naya (as of this writing, their web site is waitlisting interested parents), the company sends out two breast shield assemblies to you every three months.
 A free app helps you keep track of vital statistics regarding your pumping.

 Like the Babyaction, the Naya is in beta at this time and is only available on a subscription basis.
 There is an up-front payment of $299 then are charged $99 per month thereafter.
 Pricey, but interesting!

 Willow: Look Ma!
 No cords!
 No bulky pump!

 Our final newbie in the breast pump category could end being the most revolutionary.
 Willow takes hands-free to a new level (a la the Freemie).
 With no tubes and no cords, it’s Bluetooth activated.
 Each breast gets its own pump with flanges and collection bags, which is inserted into your bra.
 A free app helps you keep track of the usual information.

 Once you get your nipples aligned with the flanges, the pump “senses” your letdown and begins to pump.
 It’s super quiet, so the company claims you can take a conference call while using them.
 It’s cordless, so you can wander around your office or home while pumping without worrying about cords or tubes.
 And some pump parts are dishwasher safe for easy cleaning.

 The milk collects inside a bag inside the pump—wow!
 Here’s a look:

 The price is a whopping $480 and the pump is currently beta testing.

 Since these new breast pumps are all in beta form, we don’t have any feedback on their efficacy, quality or safety.
 But we do think these pumps all worth watching, especially the Willow.
 We don’t review products that are in betas, but once these pumps go into production, we’ll update these reviews with our in-depth research and testing!